-Thanksgiving means turkey and travel.
-More than 55 million Americans are expected to travel over Thanksgiving, the most since 2005, according to AAA.
-Whether you’re hosting or traveling to your dinner destination, your community will likely see an increase in traffic.
+Thanksgiving typically means turkey and travel.
+However, as the COVID-19 pandemic continues to spread throughout the country, and government officials advise people to stay home to protect themselves, more American are rethinking their holiday plans.
+According to AAA, an estimated 55 million Americans traveled over Thanksgiving in 2019, the most since 2005.
+This year, AAA anticipates at least a 10% drop in travel – the largest one-year decrease since the Great Recession in 2008.
+Whether you’re hosting a socially distant dinner or traveling to your dinner destination, your community might see an increase in traffic.
 To accommodate your guests, it’s important to know where they can and can’t park.
 Follow these tips to ensure a safe and happy holiday season.

 Can the association regulate guest or visitor parking?
 The community’s governing documents usually give the board the authority to control unassigned parking spaces and to make rules and regulations related to temporary, short-term parking.
 The board can prohibit parking on the lawn, in an emergency zone, in front of a fire hydrant or anywhere that blocks a sidewalk, another driver’s view or an emergency vehicle’s access.